Create your own Haveno Network with Docker

 Once the installation is complete, you may need to configure your network to allow external access.
 This includes setting up:

-• Firewall rules: Allow traffic through the relevant ports (if you have a firewall running).
+- Firewall rules: Allow traffic through the relevant ports for Tor (if you have a firewall running).

 Conclusion